magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 You must have a Redis service configured in the `.magento.app.yaml` file and in the `services.yaml` file.

-[ece-tools version 2002.0.18]({{ page.baseurl }}/cloud/release-notes/cloud-tools.html#v2002018) and more , uses more fault tolerant settings.
-In the case when the Magento 2 cannot read data from the Redis slave instance, the reading will be made from the Redis master instance.
+[ece-tools version 2002.0.18]({{ page.baseurl }}/cloud/release-notes/cloud-tools.html#v2002018) and later uses more fault-tolerant settings.
+If Magento 2 cannot read data from the Redis _slave_ instance, then it reads data from the Redis _master_ instance.

 The read-only connection is not available for use in the Integration environment or if you use the [`CACHE_CONFIGURATION` variable](#cache_configuration).